cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

 - overriding haskell packages
 - getting documentation for your packages and enabling Hoogle

-I will assume basic knowledge of Nix (i.e. that https://learnxinyminutes.com/docs/nix/ makes sense to you) and some basic knowledge of the Haskell ecosystem (but not much).
+I will assume basic knowledge of Nix (i.e. that [this] (https://learnxinyminutes.com/docs/nix/) makes sense to you) and some basic knowledge of the Haskell ecosystem (but not much).
 Knowing information from project0 and project1 of https://github.com/Gabriel439/haskell-nix is also probably useful.